July 21, 2021

 Some churches exercise their Bible freedom and duty to operate under the Lord Jesus Christ in all things.
+By doing so, they apply the concept of the Bible trust even if they do not execute a written Declaration of Trust.
 American churches who desire to do so are protected by the First Amendment to the United States Constitution and corresponding state constitutional provisions.
 “And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence” (Colossians 1:18).

 The trust relationship can be established orally or in writing.
 If not in writing, and if the facts show the intent to establish a relationship with property to be held by a trustee for the benefit of the true owner of the property, then a trust relationship has been established.
 This is so no matter the terms used.
 It is not necessary to use the terms “trust,” “trustor,” “trustee,” “trust estate,” or “beneficiary” for a trust relationship to come into existence if the essentials of the relationship are there.

 The trustor creates the relationship and names a trustee who agrees to administer a trust estate funded by the trustor (and others, if any, who wish to contribute to the trust estate) solely for the benefit of another, the true owner of the trust estate, the beneficiary (the Lord Jesus Christ).
 The trustor merely establishes the trust relationship.
 The trustee administers the trust estate solely for the benefit of the owner of the trust estate.
 Once assets are placed in the trust estate, those assets permanently belong to the beneficiary, not to the trustor (in an irrevocable trust).